danitso/terraform-provider-sftp/README.md

     $ make build
     ```

-## Using the Provider
+## Using the provider
-You can find the latest release in the [Terraform Registry](https://registry.terraform.io/providers/danitso/sftp/latest).
+You can find the latest release and its documentation in the [Terraform Registry](https://registry.terraform.io/providers/danitso/sftp/latest).

-## Testing the Provider
+## Testing the provider
 In order to test the provider, you can simply run `make test`.

 ```sh